ember91/going_logging/README.md

 Note that goinglogging is a logging library for debugging when a debugger is a worse alternative.
 It is not for heavy logging.
 Use a proper library for that.

+## Status

+goinglogging is currently in development.
+It means that the API is subject to change and that bugs galore.
+Just so you know :)

 ## Usage

 ```